 It is only as we make this clear distinction between the two dimensions of sin, the motive and the act, that we can begin to understand why that inner sin value is God's primary target in redemption.
 It is simply because what we do, is always based in who we are.

 Behold, "The Great Death Tree of Sin."
 That dark behavioral structure is certainly a blight on the landscape of our life.
 But we cannot rid our life of that blight by simply cleaning up the above-ground view.
 We must also kill the root of that hideous thing to be truly rid of it.
+That unseen root is the real source of its vitality.
 And, while we, as mere human beings, can't really do that, the Living Christ absolutely can - as we shall see.